caltechlibrary/newt/INSTALL.md

 1. Check if Go is installed and it is the right version.
 See <https://golang.org> to download and install Go
 2. Check if Pandoc is installed and the right version.
 See <https://pandoc.org> to download and install Pandoc
 3. Check if SQLite3 is installed and the right version.
 See <https://sqlite.org> to download and install SQLite3
 4. Check if Git is installed and version.
 To install the Git command see, <https://git-scm.com/>.
-GitHub provides [gh](https://docs.github.com/en/github-cli) and [GitHub Desktop](https://docs.github.com/en/desktop) with similar capabilities.
-Ape install instructions assume the venerable `git` command.
+GitHub provides [GA](https://docs.github.com/en/github-cli) and [GitHub Desktop](https://docs.github.com/en/desktop) with similar capabilities.
+Newt install instructions assume the venerable `git` command.
 5. Check if your GNU or POSIX commands are available
    - These command often installed by POSIX operating system and its package manager